jgur-psyops/spread-market/README.md

 - If the price ends below 90, the LP loses (150 \* 5) = 750, but keeps the premium.
 The LP now has 600.
 Put buyers gain 750 (a profit of 600)
 - At prices in between, e.g. 102, the LP loses some proportion.
 At 102, the LP loses 200 \* 2 = 400.
 After the premium, the LP still has 950 in this scenario, but call buyers also profit by 200.

+## WHAT IS THE EXPECTED YIELD FOR LPs?

+The funding pool is deposited into stablecoin lending while options have not expired, so at minimum the vault performs like a managed stablecoin lending platform.

+We do not depend on vaults to sell out of options for yield, particularly as pricing becomes more aggressive when one side is unbalanced.
+A vault that has fully sold is maximally exposed, and LPs should be compensated accordingly.

+Ultimately, LPs can expect yields to vary substantially depending on how well the vault's administrator predicts future volatility and how aggressively priced the options are.
+More conservative strikes are generally less attractive to buyers, but also less likely to be assigned at expiration!

 ## HOW DOES THE VAULT AVOID DELTA EXPOSURE

 The vault tries to keep its call side and put side balanced to create a condor-like position.
 To achieve this, the vault adds an ever-increasing premium to the side with more buyers.
 For example, if the price is 100, and 100 calls have been sold a 105/110, but only 25 puts have been sold at 90/95, the vault will charge more for calls.
 The proportion of the extra charge will decrease if the number of puts sold gets closer to the number of calls.
 This ensures that LPs are not wiped out by a move in one direction when no buyers want to purchase the other direction.